About Cholera

 How big is the OCV stockpile?

-The number of vaccine doses per year has increased from 2 million in 2013 (when the stockpile was created) to 7 million in 2016 and over 25 million anticipated from 2019 onwards.
+The number of vaccine doses per year has increased from 2 million in 2013 (when the stockpile was created) to 7 million in 2016 and nearly 30 million in 2022.